Ylianst/MeshCentral/readme.md

 	npm install meshcentral
 ```

-To run MeshCentral you may need to use "nodejs" instead of "node" on Linux.
+To run MeshCentral you may need to use `nodejs` instead of `node` on Linux.

 ```
 	cd ./node_modules/meshcentral